What Is the Purpose of Physical Asset Verification?

 Check-in and Check-out of Assets

 This software feature is highly valuable for tracking the location of assets as they move from one department to the next or from one location to the next.
 If a corporation has thousands of laptops, for example, it will need to know where they are located and who is using them.
-Asset check-in and check-out will keep track of whether an asset is accessible for usage and who last utilised it.
+Asset check-in and check-out will keep track of whether an asset is accessible for usage and who last utilized it.
 They’ll be able to see which employee already has taken out the material if it’s not available.

 Management of Maintenance

-A Computer Maintenance Management System (CMMS) can assist a small organisation in doing regular asset maintenance.
+A Computer Maintenance Management System (CMMS) can assist a small organization in doing regular asset maintenance.
 One of the most important features of CMMS software is maintenance management.
 It enables users to schedule preventive maintenance and routine inspections in order to avoid costly unplanned downtime and eventually transition away from reactive maintenance.
 This results in less overall downtime for assets, which can result in significant cost savings.

 Management of Work Orders

 Work order management software has several functions that are similar to maintenance management software.
 Work order management can help to standardize work requests, allowing the entire maintenance staff to see what’s going on.
-It can also help to make jobs more labour-efficient and boost reaction times significantly.
+It can also help to make jobs more labor-efficient and boost reaction times significantly.

 For example, A manager may run a heating and plumbing company with a team of gas engineers on the road responding to jobs.
 The manager can use work order management to determine which engineer is geographically closest to a new job and assign it to that person.